 The close relation between bronze ritual vessels and the ruling class continued into the late Shang period (1300-1045 BCE), the main focus of this paper.
-Written sources about late Shang are scarce, and most of them were produced nearly a thousand years after Shang was conquered (see Chapter 2).
-Given the correlation between bronze vessels and the elite class, the head of said empire or to the threat of popular uprising.
-With only authority, a political leader is respected but vulnerable to claims that he cannot provide his followers with their daily needs.
+Written sources about late Shang are scarce, and most of them were produced nearly a thousand years later (see Chapter 2).
+Given the correlation between bronze vessels and the elite class, the vessels may do a better job than texts in revealing the elite activity and power relations of the late Shang society.
+Moreover, respected but vulnerable to claims that he cannot provide his followers with their daily needs.
 A political leader with both power and legitimacy is a force to be reckoned with.